 Even if he really enjoy cruising with family and friends, Justin perfect’s sailing day would be with his sailing friends, with a stiff breeze, flat seas and the code zero flying.

-This is a quick boat and we enjoy pushing it and seeing what it can do.
+This is a fast boat and we enjoy pushing it and seeing what it can do.
 Eventually we plan on sailing it down the coast of the Baja Peninsula in Mexico, hopefully reaching Cabo San Lucas at the tip of the peninsula.”

 And what about sailing sensations?

-Because heeling is part of the Monohull’s DNA, Justin and his family really appreciate when their Dufour 520 begun heel and accelerate, and found amazing that the wind can push a boat this size this fast … We all agree to say that flying with code zero gives up the sensation that the boat is being pulled by an invisible sppedboat..
+Because heeling is part of the Monohull’s DNA, Justin and his family really appreciate when their Dufour 520 begun heel and accelerate, and found amazing that the wind can push a boat this size this fast … We all agree to say that flying with code zero gives up the sensation that the boat is being pulled by an invisible speedboat..
 According to Justin, the most satisfying is to watch as they quickly overtake and leave behind most other sailboats in their harbour…!